How to Make the Perfect cup of Tea

 Heating the water and the pot

-The water must be freshly boiled not just warmed and no second boilings please.
-Each time the water is boiled it will lose oxygen and affect the taste of the tea.
+Always use freshly drawn water, each time it is boiled it will lose oxygen and affect the taste of the tea.

 Be sure to warm the pot by swirling a little hot water around the pot before putting in the tea and water.